filamerce/filament-translatable/README.md

 ### Enable or disable names in locale labels

-You can enable or disable locale names in locale labels using (enabled by default):
+You can enable or disable locale names in locale labels (enabled by default):

 ```php
 FilamentTranslatablePlugin::make()
     ->displayNamesInLocaleLabels(false)
 ```

-Otherwise, config `app.locale` will be taken.
+Otherwise, the config value `app.locale` will be used.

-It has effect in couple methods that can be used on fields.
+This affects several methods that can be used on fields.

 ## Usage

 ### `translatable()` macro

-By using the `translatable()` macro, you can quickly configure single [form field](https://filamentphp.com/docs/4.x/forms/fields/getting-started) to support multiple languages and provide translations for each locale.
+By using the `translatable()` macro, you can quickly configure a single [form field](https://filamentphp.com/docs/4.x/forms/fields/getting-started) to support multiple languages and provide translations for each locale.

 ```php
 use Filament\Forms\Components\TextInput;